Student Affairs and Outreach

 Evidenced-based program by the Mental Health Commission of Canada.

-Mental Health First Aid: This workshop is the help provided to a person developing a mental health problem, experiencing the worsening of an existing mental health problem, or in a mental health crisis.
+Mental Health First Aid - IN PERSON: This workshop is the help provided to a person developing a mental health problem, experiencing the worsening of an existing mental health problem, or in a mental health crisis.
 Just like physical first aid is provided until medical treatment can be obtained, MHFA is given until appropriate support is found or until the crisis is resolved.
 You will learn to recognize a change in behaviour, respond with a confident conversation, and guide to appropriate resources and support.

 • CCR certified and certificate upon completion.